-All of the staff in assessor and internal verifier roles were academically very well qualified holding both an undergraduate and postgraduate degree or professional award.
-Many have considerable experience of delivering, assessing and internally verifying SQA awards often at more than one centre.
+Without exception, all of the staff are academically very well qualified holding both an undergraduate and postgraduate degree or professional award.
+Many have considerable experience of delivering, assessing and internally verifying SQA awards, often at more than one centre.
 Records evidenced a high degree of engagement through participation at internal training events as well as SQA sponsored events.
 There were examples of staff holding 'Best Teacher/Elite Teacher' awards as well as some having attended Chinese Service Centre for Scholarly Exchange (CSCSE) sponsored teacher training courses at UK universities.
 In some cases there was evidence of centre staff working with staff from other centres, and such co-operation is to be encouraged.